-"I would call for understanding," Margo Howard, a retired advice columnist and four-time bride says.
+"I would call for understanding," Margo Howard, a retired advice columnist, four-time bride, and author of Eat, Drink and Remarry: Confessions of a Serial Wife says.
 "Have the maturity to say to yourself, 'I'm in such a wonderful place and I understand that this person is not having a good time right now in her life.'
 And then you sort of let it go."
-Of course, that's easier said than done.
-At a time when you're so overjoyed, you want to share the experience with those who are closest to you.
+Of course, that's easier said than done, especially when you're so overjoyed and want to share the experience with those who are closest to you.

 Emmy*, who got married in Chicago, was excited to have her oldest friend be part of her big day.
 They had spent their childhood planning their future weddings, so naturally, Emmy asked her to be a bridesmaid.

-Ultimately you need to exercise compassion, while realizing how fortunate you are to have other friends and relatives who are excited for you.
+Ultimately, you need to exercise compassion, while realizing how fortunate you are to have other friends and relatives who are excited for you.
 Some friends wish they could share your joy, but just can't due to their own issues.
 All any of us can do is try and understand the reasoning behind a friend or family member's actions.
 And then, as we can, forgive and move on.